-- B.31 In determining the split of gilt issuance, the government has considered its analysis of the relative cost-effectiveness of the different gilt types and maturities, its risk preferences (including for the portfolio as well as the issuance programme), and the market feedback it has received. - B.32 Continuing strong demand for short conventional gilts is anticipated, which has been balanced against managing the government's near-term exposure to refinancing risk.
-Relative to 2021-22, a 2.7 percentage point proportional increase in the issuance of short-dated conventional gilts is planned in 2022-23 (at 29.8%). - B.33 In deciding the proportion of medium conventional gilts to issue, the government recognises the important role that medium-dated conventional gilts (particularly at the 10-year maturity) play in facilitating the hedging of a wide range of gilt market exposures through the futures market, which helps to underpin liquidity in the sector.
-Relative to 2021-22, a 7.2 percentage point proportional decrease in the issuance of medium-dated conventional gilts is planned in 2022-23 (at 21.2%). - B.34 Market feedback also suggests ongoing demand exists for long conventional gilts from domestic investors in particular.
+B.31 In determining the split of gilt issuance, the government has taken into account its analysis of the relative cost-effectiveness of the different gilt types and maturities, its risk preferences (including for the portfolio as well as the issuance programme), the market feedback it has received, and operational viability.

+- B.32 Continuing strong demand for short conventional gilts is anticipated in 2023-24, which has been balanced against managing the government's near-term exposure to refinancing risk.
+Relative to the 2022-23 programme from Spring Statement 2022, a 6.2 percentage point proportional increase in the issuance of short-dated conventional gilts is planned in 2023-24 (at 36.0%). - B.33 In deciding the proportion of medium conventional gilts to issue, the government recognises the important role that mediumdated conventional gilts (particularly at the 10-year maturity) play in facilitating the hedging of a wide range of gilt market exposures through the futures market, which helps to underpin liquidity in the sector.
+Relative to the 2022-23 programme from Spring Statement 2022, a 5.8 percentage point proportional increase in the issuance of medium-dated conventional gilts is planned in 2023-24 (at 27.1%). - B.34 Market feedback also suggests ongoing demand exists for long conventional gilts from domestic investors in particular.
 Additionally, in determining the amount of long-dated conventional gilts to issue, the government has taken into account the role of long conventional issuance in mitigating its near-term exposure to refinancing risk.
-Relative to 2021-22, a 2.6 percentage

-- point proportional decrease in the issuance of long-dated conventional gilts is planned in 2022-23 (at 28.5%). - B.35 Issuing index-linked gilts has historically brought cost advantages for the government due to strong demand from the domestic pensions sector in particular, and market feedback suggests that this is ongoing. - B.36 Relative to 2021-22, a 1.4 percentage point proportional increase in the issuance of index-linked gilts is planned in 2022-23 (at 14.9%).
-Details on the government's current policy position in relation to index-linked gilt issuance, as well as the specific decisions in respect of the 2022-23 remit, are provided in Chapter 2. - B.37 A 5.6% proportion and £7.0 billion absolute amount of issuance will be initially unallocated in 2022-23.
+Relative to the 2022-23 programme from Spring Statement 2022, a 7.4 percentage point proportional decrease in the issuance of long-dated conventional gilts is planned in 2023-24 (at 21.1%). - B.35 Issuing index-linked gilts has historically brought cost advantages for the government due to strong demand from the domestic pensions sector in particular, and market feedback suggests that this is ongoing. - B.36 Relative to the 2022-23 programme from Spring Statement 2022, a 4.0 percentage point proportional decrease in the issuance of index-linked gilts is planned in 2023-24 (at 10.9%).
+Details on the government's current policy position in relation to index-linked gilt issuance, as well as the specific decisions in respect of the 2023-24 remit, are provided in Chapter 2. - B.37 A 5.0% proportion and £12.0 billion absolute amount of issuance will be initially unallocated in 2023-24.
 The existing purposes of the unallocated portion of issuance will continue to apply namely, to give increased flexibility to the DMO to issue any type or maturity of gilt by any issuance method, while remaining consistent with the principles of openness, predictability, and transparency.

-Treasury bill issuance in 2022-23
+Treasury bill issuance in 2023-24

 - B.38 Treasury bills are used for both debt and cash management purposes.
-With regard to the former, changes to the Treasury bill stock have historically offered an efficient way to accommodate in-year changes to the financing requirement. - B.39 The government does not have a target for the planned end-year total Treasury bill stock (i.e., including Treasury bills issued for cash management purposes).
-Information on the outstanding stock of Treasury bills will continue to be published monthly in arrears on the DMO's website. - B.40 It is expected that net issuance of Treasury bills will make a contribution to debt financing in 2022-23 of £23.2 billion, in order to rebuild the debt-related Treasury bill stock following the exceptional reduction (of the equivalent amount) in 2021-22.
+With regard to the former, changes to the Treasury bill stock have historically offered an efficient way to accommodate in-year changes to the financing requirement. - B.39 The government does not have a target for the planned end-year total Treasury bill stock (i.e. including Treasury bills issued for cash management purposes).
+Information on the outstanding stock of Treasury bills will continue to be published monthly in arrears on the DMO's website.31

+B.40 It is expected that net issuance of Treasury bills will make a contribution to debt financing in 2023-24 of £5 billion.

-www.dmo.gov.uk/data/treasury-bills
+31 www.dmo.gov.uk/data/treasury-bills